-This easy recipe, from Amsterdam's most famous patissier, Cees Holtkamp, delivers a fragrant batch of homemade pepernoten, the old-fashioned Dutch aniseed and honey cookies that are traditionally enjoyed as part of Dutch Sinterklaas festivities.
+This easy recipe—from Amsterdam's most famous patissier, Cees Holtkamp—delivers a fragrant batch of homemade pepernoten, the old-fashioned Dutch anise and honey cookies that are traditionally enjoyed as part of Dutch Sinterklaas festivities.

-Even though the Dutch themselves struggle to keep it straight, pepernoten mustn't be confused with kruidnoten.
-In fact, aside from their confusingly similar names and the fact that both cookies are consumed in the weeks surrounding St Nicholas Day, they are nothing alike.
+Even though the Dutch themselves struggle to keep it straight, pepernoten should not be confused with kruidnoten.
+In fact, aside from their confusingly similar names and the fact that both cookies are consumed in the weeks surrounding St. Nicholas Day, they are nothing alike.

 The following recipe is from Koekje cookbook and has been translated from the original Dutch and published here with the permission of the publisher.
-While we've converted the recipe to US measurements, this is a patissier's recipe and you'll get the best results using a digital kitchen scale and the original European measurements, which we've provided in brackets.
+While we've converted the recipe to US measurements, this is a patissier's recipe and you'll get the best results using a digital kitchen scale and the original European measurements.

 - Sunflower oil (to grease)

-- In a saucepan, heat the honey with 2 3/4 tbsp (40 g) of the water and the sugar until the mixture reaches 194 degrees F (90 degrees C) on a sugar thermometer.
+In a saucepan, heat the honey with 2 3/4 tablespoons/40 g of the water and the sugar until the mixture reaches 194 F (90 C) on a candy thermometer.
 Remove the saucepan from the heat and mix in the rye flour and salt using a hand mixer with a dough hook attachment (or pour the mixture into the bowl of a stand mixer with a dough hook attachment and knead the dough that way).
 Knead the dough thoroughly.
 Grease some plastic wrap with sunflower oil and cover the dough with the plastic wrap.
 Allow the dough to rest for one day at room temperature.

-- The next day, preheat the oven to 340 degrees F (170 degrees C).
-Add the ground aniseed, the remaining 1 1/3 tbsp (20 g) of water and the baking powder and knead well.
+The next day, preheat the oven to 340 F/170 C. Add the ground anise, the remaining 1 1/3 tablespoons/20 g of water and the baking powder and knead well.
 Rub a little of the sunflower oil into your hands and roll little balls, roughly the size of a marble.
 Place the balls into a round spring form cake tin.
 The cake tin may be densely packed, it doesn't matter if the pepernoten touch each other.

 - Pepernoten should be baked in a spring form tin so that the edges don't bake too quickly or they will get too hard.